This post may contain affiliate links. Please read our disclosure policy.

 - In another small baking sheet lined with parchment paper, add the broccoli, drizzle with remaining olive oil, and season with remaining salt and pepper; toss to combine.
 Roast the broccoli for 10 minutes.

 - Transfer all the vegetables, except for the broccoli to a deep pot.
 Season with paprika and mustard powder and toss to combine.
 Pour the vegetable broth over the roasted vegetables and bring to a boil.

 - Lower heat to a simmer, and blend using an immersion blender until smooth and creamy.
 Add the broccoli and pulse a few times to incorporate the broccoli.
-Stir in cheddar cheese.
+Stir in cheddar cheese and milk.

 - Serve warm with extra cheese on top, if desired.